 Can the hyper-connected environment afforded by the internet further unite previously divided ideals through propagation and expansion, resulting in more positive, meaningful, and inclusive conversation?
 As we feel more of what others are feeling, hear more of what the other is hearing, where we can live each other’s stories as they happen, are we becoming the internet and the internet becoming us?
 And what does that mean for our future?

 Form& presents a site-specific installation exploring the speed, manner, and ephemerality at which micro-utopias form, coalesce, disperse, and form again.
-Micro-utopias are projection-mapped to a sculptural topology visualizing ongoing dialog, versions of alternate futures, communities brought together by common beliefs, language and frequent interaction.
+Micro-utopias are projection-mapped to a sculptural topology⁴ visualizing ongoing dialog, versions of alternate futures, communities brought together by common beliefs, language and frequent interaction; and likewise divided.

 Inputs include real-time text, images and video, pulled from various sources including news, social media and Google searches using specific terms that resonate with particular micro-utopias.
 The interplay of both intentional and unintentional juxtapositions play out upon triangular "facets" to form a geometric, ever-changing landscape.

 ¹ Referenced in “Micro-utopias: anthropological perspectives on art, relationality, and creativity.”
 Ruy Blanes, Alex Flynn, Maïté Maskens and Jonas Tinius.
 Retrieved 1 March 2017.